danwalterlink/vault/dnd.brew.md

   anything over 1/2 is restored over time at (1/2 number of dice) hp/round.
 (the following makes frequent cooking and/or magical food a necessity for adventurers)

-Prestige Classes: when meeting criteria, your most advanced class becomes the base class for the prestige class.
-Future class advancements may not invalidate past choices. bonus features will unlock when cumulative class type levels reach thresholds.
-  Advance in 2 Classes simultaneously up to a maximum.
-  Mystic Theurge: 3+ Caster / 3+ Priest or higher, but still balanced levels. (eg. 2-Cleric, 2 Paladin, 3 Wizard), Max Level = Level of Base Class
-    6/6/6

-Partial class progression:
-  pick features from a class belonging to the same type of the advancing class.
-The chosen class feature must be of a level less than half your total class type level.

-Typecast:
-  Class: Subclasses may alter class type.
-  Ability association: when typecasting a feature, it, and all subfeatures thus gained, change their associated ability to another.
-  #i features become less effective, the more centralized it becomes.
-  -> uses of typecasting are inversely tied to diversity of ability scores.

-Cumulative Subclasses:
-  - Scaling features and sidegrades
-  - typeclass scaling and incentives to return to classes

 ## feats
   enable power-fantasy of gwm-pom||shs-cbe, by enabling the core fantasy in more ways.
   -> generic power attack: